Testmasters GRE Prep Course FAQs

 - Why is Testmasters the best GRE preparation course?

 - What is the difference between part-time and full-time programs?

 The GRE is a 4-hour computerized exam required for admission to graduate school.
 The maximum score on the GRE, which is a combination of the Quantitative and Verbal sections, is 340.

 How does the MST (Multi-Stage Test) work?

 The multi-stage format presents questions according to each individual's ability level.
 These questions are chosen from a pool of test questions categorized by content and difficulty.
 The MST GRE will adapt on the section level rather than on the question level.
 In other words, the computer will select the next section (not question) based on how you did on the previous section.
-Unlike the GRE prior to August 2011, you will be able to skip a question or go back to change it later by using a new “mark and review” feature.
+You will be able to skip a question or go back to change it later by using a new mark and review feature.
 A key part in preparing for the GRE is to understand the MST format and how your score is determined.

 How is the GRE Scored?